jimdelois/marina/README.md

 Commands:
- marina generate-completion  Generate a bash completion script marina stack                Interact with an individual Stack                               [aliases: s] marina stacks               Interact with all Stacks collectively                          [aliases: ss]
+ marina generate-completion  Generate a bash completion script marina config               Operate with/on a given Configuration file                      [aliases: c] marina stack                Interact with an individual Stack                               [aliases: s] marina stacks               Interact with all Stacks collectively                          [aliases: ss]